 Fuel Types and Efficiency

-Smokeless fire pits use a variety of fuel types, including pellets, propane, firewood, and biomass.
-Propane smokeless fire pits are easy to light and produce no smoke at all; however, they don’t offer the same campfire experience of a wood-burning fire.
+Smokeless fire pits use a variety of fuel types, including pellets, propane, and firewood.
+Propane smokeless fire pits are easy to light and produce no smoke at all; however, they don’t offer the same cozy campfire experience of a wood-burning fire.
 Moreover, they require a 20-pound propane tank for fuel.

-Wood, biomass, and pellet fire pits have the potential to burn hotter than gas fire pits, but they produce ash.
-Gas models burn cleaner with fewer emissions than wood, pellets, or biomass.
+Wood and pellet fire pits have the potential to burn hotter than gas fire pits, but they do produce ash.
+Gas models burn cleaner with fewer emissions than wood or pellets.